Optimal level of Carbon Dioxide in the lungs and arterial blood (40 mmHg or 5.3% at sea level) provides innumerable Health Benefits for the Body.

-7. Effect on fetus.
-As stated by The New England Journal of Medicine 2002 article over breathing in pregnant women is a common practice, and during childbirth, “…further lowering of the partial pressure of arterial CO2 – even for a short duration – such as during anesthesia for cesarean section – may have serious adverse effects on the fetus.”
+As stated by The New England Journal of Medicine 2002 article over breathing in pregnant women is a common practice, and during childbirth, “…further lowering of the partial pressure of arterial CO2 – even for a short duration – such as during anaesthesia for cesarean section – may have serious adverse effects on the fetus.”

 Breath Retraining: Specific Considerations